-Most sleeping bags on the market today are rated for temperature according to the international EN testing standards.
+There are a ton of factors to consider here.
+Most sleeping bags are rated for temperature according to the international EN testing standards.
 This is good news because it means you can reliably compare sleeping bags from different brands and see which ones meet your camping or backpacking needs.

 The EN rating system assigns each sleeping bag a comfort rating and a lower-temperature limit rating.
 Sleeping bags are then usually grouped into three broad categories.
-Using American measurements, the categories are first the -40 to +4-degree bags, then +5 to 29-degree, and finally 30 to 55-degree Fahrenheit bags.
+Using American measurements, the first category includes -40 to +4-degree bags, then +5 to 29-degree, and finally 30 to 55-degree Fahrenheit bags.

 For alpine or winter camping, you’ll definitely want to pick a sleeping bag where the EN number is safely below the minimum temperature forecast for your destination.
 For example, if you’re headed on a cross-country skiing trip where there’s a chance of temperatures falling to 0-degrees, you’ll want a bag whose EN comfort rating is somewhere below 0, and with a minimum limit at least 20-degrees below.
 It’s always easier (and safer!) to partially unzip your sleeping bag if you’re too warm than to try and huddle in all your parkas if you’re too cold.

 Conversely, summer backpackers may find it much easier to carry a lighter, 30 to 55-degree sleeping bag, since these are commonly slim enough to roll up and fit inside a small backpack.
-These kinds of lightweight sleeping bags are especially useful if you’re doing low-elevation climbing in Mediterranean or tropical areas.
+If you loved backyard sleepovers as a child, then you’re likely already familiar with this style of sleeping bag.
+These kinds of lightweight sleeping bags are also useful if you’re doing low-elevation climbing in Mediterranean or tropical areas.

 Finally, the popular “three-season,” sleeping bag, rated for +5 to 29 degrees, is ideal for expeditions where it may get cool but not cold, such as camping in the high desert in late spring or early fall.
 This kind of sleeping bag is generally good for coastal mountain ranges and mid-latitude summer trips.

-Ranging from glacial to tropical, here are some of the best sleeping bags for seasonal camping.
+Want some help finding the best sleeping bags for your upcoming camping trip?
+Ranging from glacial to tropical, here are some of the best sleeping bags for seasonal camping of all kinds.

 The Puma Super MF Sleeping Bag by Western Mountaineering is rated for -25 degrees and comes packed with dense, comfortable down filling.
 It also features a light, breathable but watertight shell.